John Hull (merchant): Merchant and landowner

 Hull first mentioned exporting goods to England in a November 1653 diary entry.
 Between 1653 and 1660, he exported goods to Europe on at least five different ships, and his mercantile interests increased after 1660.
-The first record of Hull holding a partial ownership stake in a ship is from 1664 Between 1665 and 1670, Hull had partial ownership of eight vessels, and from 1670 to 1683, he partially owned 14 vessels and exported goods on more than 50 different ships.
+The first record of Hull holding a partial ownership stake in a ship is from 1664.
+Between 1665 and 1670, Hull had partial ownership of eight vessels, and from 1670 to 1683, he partially owned 14 vessels and exported goods on more than 50 different ships.
 He had business agents in England, Jamaica, New Providence, Nevis, Madeira and the Canary Islands.

 He primarily exported furs, fish and wood from New England forests.
 He also shipped New England farm products, including flour, salt beef and pork, biscuits and butter to the Caribbean colonies, as well as other miscellaneous goods.
-He imported salt, clothing and alcohol to Massachusetts.
+He imported hides for leather, salt, clothing, and alcohol to Massachusetts.
 He also dealt in mortgages and was a money lender.

-Hull required his ship captains to abstain from selling damaged goods, mistreating sailors, swearing, and trading on Sundays.
-Mark Valeri claims that Hull forbid his associates from the slave trade, but Clarke has identified two occasions when Hull engaged in the slave trade: the first during King Philip's War in 1675, when Hull transported more than one hundred Native American captives to be sold into slavery in Cadiz and Malaga, and the second on September 16, 1682, when he instructed one of his captains to transport and sell a Black man named Jeofrey and Black woman named Mary in Madeira.
+Hull ordered his ship captains not to sell damaged goods, mistreat sailors, swear, or trade on Sundays.
+Mark Valeri claims that Hull forbid his associates from the slave trade, but Clarke has identified two occasions when Hull engaged in the slave trade: the first during King Philip's War in 1675, when Hull transported more than one-hundred Native American captives to be sold into slavery in Cádiz and Málaga, and the second on September 16, 1682, when he instructed one of his captains to transport and sell a Black man named Jeofrey and a Black woman named Mary in Madeira.
+Samuel Eliot Morison notes that Hull instructed his captain to use the proceeds from the sale of Jeofrey and Mary to buy Madeira wine to be imported to Massachusetts.

+In 1657, Hull and four other men negotiated the Pettaquamscutt Purchase with the Narragansett people in Rhode Island, buying a tract of land on the western shore of Narragansett Bay for £151.
+Hull acquired land on Block Island and Point Judith, which is named for Hull's wife.
+He initially tried to operate a lead mine at Point Judith.
+When the mine proved unprofitable, Hull began raising herds of cattle, sheep, pigs, and horses on the land to be sold in the West Indies.
+He was also the co-owner of a tract of forest and a sawmill at Salmon Falls in New Hampshire.

 Valeri characterizes Hull as having belonged to the upper ranks of Boston's merchants, though some traders built larger fortunes and others held larger tracts of land.